aquasecurity/starboard-lens-extension/README.md

 ### From the Binary Releases

-Every [release][release] of Lens extension for Starboard provides the tarball-file that can be manually downloaded and installed.
+Every [release][releases] of Lens extension for Starboard provides the tarball-file that can be manually downloaded and installed.
 Alternatively, you can copy the download URL of the release artifact to paste it in the **Manage Lens Extensions** page.